 Medical translation necessitates extreme precision.
 Hospitals, pharmaceutical companies, researchers, and others place a high value on Chinese translation services.
 Medical textbooks and research papers can be translated, allowing for a greater breadth of medical knowledge.

 For those who are familiar with computers, the aerospace industry, engineering, and other fields, technical translation is a niche.
-Websites, manuals, and other field-specific documents may be translated the technical Chinese translator.
+Websites, manuals, and other field-specific documents may be translated by the technical Chinese translator.
 These positions are available in both the public and private sectors.
-A translator will frequently work as a freelancer, accepting jobs without being employed a company or the government.
+A translator will frequently work as a freelancer, accepting jobs without being employed by a company or the government.

 A broad education and specialized knowledge are the best preparation for a Chinese translator.
 A translation agency will look for someone who is fluent in both languages and has a general understanding of the subject.
 Fields with specialized vocabulary that makes it difficult to understand in the original language will require a translator to be familiar with both languages’ specialized vocabulary.
 A Chinese translator will be able to find many productive avenues for his skills if he has a solid grasp of written Chinese, a good education, and good writing skills.